-Since last year’s impeachment proceedings, the Trump administration and its ever-present array of constitutional crises has devolved into a cult so firmly entrenched among the cravenly ambitious, the foolish, the weak, and the deranged, that a full 140 elected GOP officials (perhaps more by Wednesday) are about to become even more complicit in the president’s daily stream of lies, high crimes and misdemeanors, cataclysmic failure of leadership, and seditious statements on the results of the 2020 election and the normal, peaceful transition of power that has served our nation well for 245 years, in times of peace and war.
+Since last year’s impeachment proceedings, the Trump administration and its ever-present array of constitutional crises has devolved into a cult so firmly entrenched among the cravenly ambitious, the foolish, the weak, and the deranged, that 140 elected GOP officials (perhaps more by Wednesday) are about to become even more complicit in the president’s daily stream of high crimes and misdemeanors, lies, cataclysmic failures of leadership, and seditious statements on the results of the 2020 election and the normal, peaceful transition of power that has served our nation well for 245 years, in times of peace and war.

 I’ve long said the national GOP gave up on governing in good faith in 1994, but any concern the GOP may have once had about the appearance of naked partisanship has been swept away.
 It is as blatant a power grab as has ever been seen in our history, fueled by a GOP infuriated at the idea of actually having to relinquish power at some level after driving our nation into the ground for the second time in a dozen years.
 As we’ve seen, Trump and other Republicans are not above calling for or enabling mob rule in order to facilitate their continued rule, as undemocratic as even that rule has been.
 A two-party system of governance cannot function when one party refuses, time and time again for decades, to deal in good faith.

 Of course, this is assuming the current occupant of the White House leaves at all.
-Despite having taken every opportunity over the last four years to disgrace the office he holds, I’m quite certain Trump will never leave, he’ll just keep on behaving as “president” by continuing to use the White House presidential seal after Jan.
+Despite having taken every opportunity over the last four years to disgrace the office he holds, I’m certain Trump will never leave.
+He’ll just keep on behaving as “president” by continuing to use the White House presidential seal after Jan.
 20th, along with anything else he and his family can steal.

 Make no mistake: You and I and are in the midst of our nation’s greatest constitutional crisis since the shooting began in the Civil War 160 years ago.
 The GOP’s blatant support of baseless insurrection in the face of abundant, contrary evidence is nothing less than a slow-moving coup – itself without precedent in our nation’s history – and the most shocking, stunning abdication of American democracy and the American social contract.